gbif/hp-legume/working-groups/phylogenetics.md

 ## Join the Working Group

-If you would like to discuss and share information about legume phylogenomics initiatives, please contact [Felix Forest](mailto:F.Forest@kew.org) or [Erik Koenen](mailto:erik.koenen@systbot.uzh.ch)
+If you would like to discuss and share information about legume phylogenomics initiatives, please contact [Leo Borges](mailto:aquitemcaqui@gmail.com) or [Ellie Becklund](mailto:ebecklund@fwbg.org)